denevell/Natch-Android/README.md

 ### Testing to do

+* Test can register from not-logged-in popup from add post
-* Test can register from not-logged-in popup
+* Test can register from not-logged-in popup from add thread
+* Espresso function to scroll to bottom of view
 * Test going to website
-* Test register / login after failed post
 * See if I can tests gcm notifications
-* Espresso function to scroll to bottom of view
 * Tech task: Unit tests from gradle

 ### Refactoring